Dani-Gordon/Noms-backend/README.md

 ***Models, Views, Serializers & Urls***

-I created a separate Django app for Recipes, wrote a basic Recipe serializer, a simple Recipe model (pictured below is the basic model plus what was added later - the inital model only had a name), a ListView with a GET request for all recipes and added the url path.
+I created a separate Django app for Recipes, wrote a basic Recipe serializer, a simple Recipe model (pictured below is the basic model plus what was added later - the initial model only had a name), a ListView with a GET request for all recipes and added the url path.
 I then created an app for jwt_auth and wrote the models, views and urls.
 I tested each route as I went using Django’s built-in admin site and Postman.
 In addition, I utilized TablePlus to test my connection and see tables/relationships within my PostgreSQL database.

 - Recipe Serializer
   - I wrote the serializers, updating and/or adding more as needed